 The above mentioned load structure shall be equally applicable to the special products such as switches, STP, SWP, etc. offered by the AMC.
 Further, for switches between the Growth and IDCW Option, no load will be charged by the Scheme.
-However, for switches between the Plans i.e. between Regular and Direct Plan or vice versa, load will be charged by the Scheme.
+Furthermore, no exit load shall be applicable on switches from Regular Plan to Direct Plan and vice versa, under the same scheme.